s5uishida/open5gs_5gc_ueransim_framed_routing_sample_config/README.md

 ## Changelog (summary)

+- [2026.02.11] Changed to the scenario where N3/N4/N6 interfaces of UPF are separated into different networks.
 - [2025.11.22] Added information related to Open5GS Framed Routing feature to the top of this article.
 - [2025.11.21] Modified the scenario to verify Framed Routing to explain it in a bit more detail.
 - [2024.03.31] [This commit](https://github.com/open5gs/open5gs/commit/e8a3b76af395a9986234b7d339a7a96dc5bb537f) fixed the issue where SMF crashes without `gtpc` section in `smf.yaml`.
 So deleted the `gtpc` section in `smf.yaml` for 5G use.